sketchbuch/aonic/README.md

 - Require as few changes as possible to get each book to work - the system is generic and I don't want to have to write custom code for each book.
 - Get the books downoadable (inc. assets) an dhav them persisted on your device/desktop

+### Why I'm Making This App

+- The Kai Chronicles app no longer exists
+- I wanted to learn more about flutter and got bored with tutorials
+- Alternative apps onyl support a few books or have adverts.I do not want to have adverts in this app.

 ## How to start

 1. Install the required packages